Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Custom row filter

-You can create a custom row filter implementation that returns `true` if row should be displayed or `false` to hide it.
+You can create a custom row filter function that returns `true` if the row should be displayed or `false` if it should be hidden.
-Typical row filter implementation is a function that receives `ShareDataRow` as parameter:
+A typical row filter implementation receives a `ShareDataRow` object as a parameter:

 ```ts
 myFilter(row: ShareDataRow): boolean {